Announcement Type: Competing Supplement

 Program progress reports are required annually, within 30 days after the budget period ends.
 These reports must include a brief comparison of actual accomplishments to the goals established for the period, a summary of progress to date or, if applicable, provide sound justification for the lack of progress, and other pertinent information as required.
-A final report must be submitted within 90 days of the expiration of the period of performance.
+A final report must be submitted within 90 days of expiration of the budget/project period.

 B. Financial Reports